My Iron Lung: "My Iron Lung"

 Only "My Iron Lung" was included on The Bends.
-According to the journalist Mac Randall, it transitions from a "jangly" opening hook to a "McCartney-esque verse melody" and "pulverising guitar explosions" in the bridge.
-Jonny Greenwood used a DigiTech Whammy pedal to pitch-shift his guitar by one octave, creating a "glitchy, lo-fi" sound.
-Ed O'Brien used an EBow, an electronic sustaining device, on his guitar to generate a drone.

-Radiohead wrote "My Iron Lung" in response to the request from their record label, EMI, to record a single to repeat the success of "Creep".
-The caustic lyrics use an iron lung as a metaphor for the way "Creep" had both sustained Radiohead and constrained them: "This is our new song / Just like the last one / A total waste of time / My iron lung".
+Radiohead wrote it in response to the request from their record label, EMI, to record a single to repeat the success of "Creep".
+The caustic lyrics use an iron lung as a metaphor for the way "Creep" had both sustained and constrained them: "This is our new song / Just like the last one / A total waste of time / My iron lung".
 Yorke said in 1995: "People have defined our emotional range with that one song, 'Creep'.
 I saw reviews of 'My Iron Lung' that said it was just like 'Creep'.
 When you're up against things like that, it's like: 'Fuck you.'
 These people are never going to listen."

+According to the journalist Mac Randall, "My Iron Lung" transitions from a "jangly" opening hook to a "McCartney-esque verse melody" and "pulverising guitar explosions" in the bridge.
+Jonny Greenwood used a DigiTech Whammy pedal to pitch-shift his guitar by one octave, creating a "glitchy, lo-fi" sound.
+Ed O'Brien used an EBow, an electronic sustaining device, to generate a drone on his guitar.

 Radiohead recorded versions of "My Iron Lung" at RAK, but were not satisfied with the results.
 Instead, they used a performance recorded in May 1994 at the London Astoria, with Yorke's vocals replaced and the audience removed.
-The producer, John Leckie, said: "Considering it was recorded in the back of a truck outside the hall – not the best sound to get something from – we did quite well."
+Leckie said: "Considering it was recorded in the back of a truck outside the hall – not the best sound to get something from – we did quite well."
 The Astoria performance was included in the video Live at the Astoria, released in March 1995.

 Release

 "My Iron Lung" was released as a single in the UK in September 26 in four versions, each with different track order.
-Two CD versions were released; one included the B-sides "The Trickster", "Punchdrunk Lovesick Singalong", and "Lozenge of Love", while the other included the B-sides "Lewis (Mistreated)", "Permanent Daylight", and "You Never Wash Up After Yourself".
-The release was an effort by EMI to encourage fans to buy multiple editions of the same single.
-My Iron Lung was later issued as an EP containing all the B-sides.
+To encourage fans to buy multiple copies, EMI released two CD singles; one included the B-sides "The Trickster", "Punchdrunk Lovesick Singalong", and "Lozenge of Love", while the other included the B-sides "Lewis (Mistreated)", "Permanent Daylight", and "You Never Wash Up After Yourself".
+The My Iron Lung EP compiles "My Iron Lung" and all the B-sides.

-The "My Iron Lung" single reached number 24 on the UK Singles Chart.
+The single reached number 24 on the UK singles chart.
 In the US, it topped the college radio charts, but sold only around 20,000 copies.
 Yorke and Greenwood expressed disappointment that Capitol, EMI's American subsidiary, had not promoted it more.
-The A&R VP Perry Watts-Russel said Capitol had not pursued radio play as it was "only meant to be a fan-based item" rather than a "proper first single" for The Bends.
-Randall argued later that "My Iron Lung" boosted Radiohead's artistic credibility, creating commercial opportunity for The Bends.
+The A&R vice president, Perry Watts-Russel, said Capitol had not pursued radio play as "My Iron Lung" was intended for fans rather than as the lead single for The Bends.
+Randall noted that, unlike the UK, the US was not a major market for singles, and that the sales instead indicated that Radiohead had built an audience in America.
+He argued that "My Iron Lung" boosted Radiohead's artistic credibility, creating commercial opportunity for The Bends.